leandrovillamildev/numero-secreto-basico/README.md

-El ususrio tiene máximo 3 intentos para hallar el número secreto que está desde el 1 hasta 10.
+The user has a maximum of 3 attempts to find the secret number that is from 1 to 10.